 Segmental liver transplantation allow the use of living donors and for two people receiving transplants from a donor liver.
 However, this procedure is a higher risk because of the more frequent complications.

-In 2013, 96 percent liver transplantation dead donor liver was used, and only 4 percent of used segments from a living donor.
+In 2013, a 96 percent liver transplantation dead donor liver was used, and only 4 percent of used segments from a living donor.

 Liver transplantation - this is a serious operation that involves several risks and potential complications, depending on the severity, including: